Genesis 1: A Commentary

 Day 5: Sea life and sky life

-“Sea monsters” (tannîm) refer to “any large reptile.”[91]
-It can refer to “enormous sea creatures,” but it is “often used in a figurative sense to denote God’s most powerful opponents, whether natural (Job 7:12) or national (Babylon: Jer 51:34; Egypt: Isa 51:9; Ezk 29:3; 32:2.)”[92]
-But it has a broad enough range of meaning that it can be translated as a “jackal” (Lam.
+Did Moses believe in sea monsters?
+There are two plausible options.
+The Hebrew word for “sea monsters” (tannîm) refers to “any large reptile.”[114]
+It can refer to “enormous sea creatures,” but it is “often used in a figurative sense to denote God’s most powerful opponents, whether natural (Job 7:12) or national (Babylon: Jer 51:34; Egypt: Isa 51:9; Ezk 29:3; 32:2.)”[115]
+But it has a broad enough range of meaning that it can even include a “jackal” (Lam.
 4:3).
+Therefore, Moses could have large marine life in mind.

 “Birds” (ʿôp) has a very broad range of meaning.
 It literally means “flying things,”[93] including “birds or insects.”[94]